abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Pasty-go-pastebin-like-website.md

 ```

 ### Conclusion
 > When a user concept exists,it may be necessary to add `User` functionality.
-Add the `User` field to the `Paste` structure and form and perform a `CRUD` with the logged in user.
+Add the `User` field to the `Paste` structure and form and perform a `CRUD` with the logged in user.((I left this part unimplemented to be lazy :p)

 After setting GitHub application, you can see this page when first view index page.